openslice/io.openslice.main/doc/nfvoconfig.md

 ## NFV Orchestrator configuration

-NOTE: Currently we support Open Source MANO version SEVEN
+NOTE: Currently we support Open Source MANO version SEVEN/EIGHT

 Configuration of your target(s) NFVOs/MANO services with Openslice is performed through the NFV portal.